jeromeguillaume/kong-plugin-soap-xml-handling/SAXON.md

 - `Divide`
 - `Multiply`

-If you want to customize the Fault or Error message, configure an XSLT in `customFaultXslt` of the plugin configuration.
-You can use this stylesheet as an example:
+If you want to customize the Fault message and the Http status code, configure an XSLT in `customFaultXslt` and Http status code `customFaultCode` in of the plugin configuration.
+You can use thie stylesheet belown, as an example:
 1) The default JSON error message is converted in an XML
 2) The XML is customized:
   - `**** My Error custom ****` is added in `message`